Find your care

 Some physicians may treat suspected endometriosis based on a woman’s symptoms or physical examination findings to see if they improve without proceeding to surgery.
-However, to formally diagnose endometriosis, a doctor must perform laparoscopy (surgery in which a doctor looks in the abdomen with a camera through the belly button) to visualize and biopsy suspected endometriosis lesions.
+Basic or routine ultrasound can miss evidence of endometriosis.
+Imaging with advanced pelvic ultrasound and MRI specialty protocols for endometriosis is often necessary to properly outline the extent and involvement of disease.
+However, to formally confirm a diagnosis of endometriosis, a doctor must perform laparoscopy (minimally invasive surgery in which a doctor looks in the abdomen with a camera through the belly button) to visualize and biopsy suspected endometriosis lesions.
 Endometriosis lesions can vary in appearance.
 “Endometrioma” is the term for endometriosis within an ovary, and is often nicknamed “chocolate cyst” because the material inside the cyst looks like chocolate syrup.

 The most conservative therapy for endometriosis is with medications.
 Non-steroidal anti-inflammatory medications, like ibuprofen, may help with the pain associated with endometriosis.
 Medications that control a woman’s hormones may also help with endometriosis pain.
-Some examples are oral contraceptive pills and gonadotropin releasing hormone (GnRH) agonists, the latter of which put women into a “temporary” menopause-like state.
+Some examples are hormonal contraceptives like pills, patches, rings, and progestin IUDs or GnRH analogs.

-Surgery can diagnose endometriosis, and it can also treat endometriosis via removal (excision) or burning (fulguration) of endometriosis lesions.
+Excision surgery can diagnose and treat endometriosis by removing lesions.
+Sometimes fulguration, or ablation, of lesions is appropriate also, but research shows that excisional surgery is the most effective surgical approach.
 With surgery, removal of scar tissue can alleviate pain and relocate the ovaries and fallopian tubes to their normal position in the pelvis.
 Surgery has been shown to help some women with endometriosis to become pregnant.
-If a woman with endometriosis is no longer interested in becoming pregnant, she and her doctor may decide to remove the ovaries and possibly the uterus.
-A woman cannot become pregnant if she does not have a uterus.

 How does endometriosis affect fertility and my ability to get pregnant?